21 Arthritis Facts: It's A Game Changer

 Fact or myth?
 People with arthritis may be able to tell you when the weather will turn cold or rainy better than your local meteorologist.

-There appears to be some truth to this.
-Studies show that weather changes, like falling barometric pressure and temperature drops can increase pain.
+Patients with arthritis will swear by this statement, although it is frequently challenged by scientists.
+However, some studies show that weather changes, like a falling barometric pressure and temperature drops can increase pain.
 Tufts New England Medical Center conducted research and found that for every 10 degree drop in temperature an incremental increase in arthritis pain occurred.

 Is There Any Way to Prevent Arthritis?